Bimal022/bimal022/README.md

 <img align="right" height="250" width="375" alt="" src="gifs/coder.gif"/>

 ## Talking about Personal Stuff:
-- 🛠 &nbsp; Currently honing my skills in various technologies including Flutter, Android, and web development.
+- 🛠 &nbsp; Currently honing my skills in various technologies including **Flutter, Android, and web development**.
-- 🚀 &nbsp; Passionate about exploring innovative tech solutions and diving deep into problem-solving challenges.
+- 🚀 &nbsp; Passionate about exploring innovative tech solutions and diving deep into **problem-solving challenges**.
 - 💬 &nbsp; Open to discussions and questions!
 Feel free to ask me anything [here](https://github.com/Bimal022/Bimal022/issues/1), and I'll be happy to help.
 - 👾 &nbsp; Fun Fact: I find joy in unraveling the complexities of coding and discovering elegant solutions.

 🌟 **Hobbies:**
 - ♟️ **Chess:** Enjoy strategic thinking and mental challenges through chess games.
   If you share a passion for chess, feel free to challenge me to a game on [chess.com](https://www.chess.com/member/bimal002).
 Just send a friend request, and let's enjoy a strategic and fun match together!

 - 🏏 **Cricket:** Love the thrill of the game, both playing and watching.
 - 🎱 **Snooker/Pool:** Find relaxation and precision in the game of snooker.

 📌 **Note:** Currently exploring new opportunities and ready to contribute to exciting projects!